-How to send and request money using Google Pay
+How to send and request money using GPay

 - Open the Google Pay app.

-- Under People on the main screen, tap the contact you want to send money to, or tap Pay friend or group to find them in your contacts list if they don't appear initially.
+- Scroll down to the People section on the main screen, and tap to open it.

+- Choose who you want to send money to, or tap Pay friend or group to find them in your contacts list if they don't appear initially.
-On the following screen, you'll see your payment history with this contact, along with any messages you've sent back and forth.
-Tap Pay to begin the money transfer process.

-- Enter the amount you wish to send your contact.
+- On the following screen, enter the amount you wish to send your contact.
 From here, you can choose to add a note to your payment, as well.

-- Tap the checkmark button in the bottom right corner of the screen.

 - You'll receive a confirmation once the money has been successfully sent.

-How to request money in Google Pay
+How to request money in GPay

 Requesting and receiving money is just as easy as sending it — which is great, since there's nothing worse than chasing down money you've loaned out to friends.